Center for STEM Education

 NUSS, the Northeastern University Summer STEM program, is a two-week academic day program that takes an active role in shaping STEM education in students entering grades 6, 7 and 8.
 It seeks to improve students’ mathematics/science skills, introduce them to college life, and stimulate their interest in science and engineering as potential career paths.

-The Young Scholars Program offers future scientists and engineers a unique opportunity for a hands-on, paid, research experience while still in high school.
+The Young Scholars Program offers future scientists and engineers a unique opportunity for a hands-on, research experience for six weeks during the summer while still in high school.
 The program is open to Boston area applicants who have completed either their sophomore or junior year of high school.